2023 NFL Draft order, team needs: Texans cost themselves No. 1 pick with late TD, conversion; Bears pick 1st

 Team needs: WR, OT, LB, DT, EDGE

-Notable free agents: RB David Montgomery, C Sam Mustipher, WR N'Keal Harry, WR Dante Pettis
+Notable free agents: RB David Montgomery, C Sam Mustipher, WR N'Keal Harry, WR Dante Pettis, LB Nicholas Morrow

 Notable free agents: TE O.J.
-Howard, EDGE Ogbonnia Okoronkwo, DL Rasheem Green, TE Jordan Akins
+Howard, EDGE Obo Okoronkwo, DL Rasheem Green, TE Jordan Akins, S Jonathan Owens

 Team needs: C, S, LB, DT, WR, OG